-Superannuation is good as an accumulator, but it becomes even better in retirement phase, when you become eligible to transition your super from accumulation phase, into retirement phase using an account-based pension.
+Superannuation is great as an accumulator, but it becomes even more powerful in retirement phase—when you’re able to convert your super into an account-based pension.

-You are limited as to how much you can transfer into retirement phase by the transfer balance cap limit.
-In this article we explain exactly how it works.
+You’re limited in how much you can transfer into retirement phase by the transfer balance cap, which is essentially the dam wall between accumulation phase and retirement phase.
+In this article, we explain how it works and how to make the most of it.

 General transfer balance cap limit

-When you first transition into retirement phase, you are subject to the general transfer balance cap limit, which then becomes your personal transfer balance cap.
+When you first start an account-based pension, the current general transfer balance cap applies—$2.0 million for 2025/26.
+This becomes your personal transfer balance cap.

-If you maximise the cap, no additional transfer can be made into retirement phase.
-If you don’t utilise the full amount, you retain the unused portion for future us, with your personal transfer balance cap indexed over time.
+If you maximise the cap, no additional transfer can be made into retirement phase (unless there’s a debit, but more on this later).
+If you don’t use the full cap, you keep the unused portion for future use.
+Over time, your personal cap may increase via proportional indexation.

-Indexation is proportional and based on the highest-ever balance in your transfer balance account.
-Let me give you an example.
+How much indexation you receive depends on the highest-ever balance recorded in your transfer balance account.
+Let’s look at an example.

 Example